nsaitarun-git/joy_control/README.md

 ## Requirements

 - **ROS 2 Humble**: The latest version of the Robot Operating System.
-- **Gamepad**: For this project, I used a PS4 controller to move a differential drive robot.
+- **Gamepad**: For this project, I used a PS4 controller to teleoperate a differential drive robot.
+For more information refer to [this page](https://index.ros.org/p/joy/).

 ---